MooVC/Fluentify/README.md

 ## Auto Instantiation

 The value associated with a given property can be automatically instantiated, as long as that type associated with the property adheres to the ``new()`` constraint.
-A second extension method is generated for the property, accepting a `Builder<T>` delegate as its parameter, which allows for the newly instantiated value to be configured before being applied.
+A second extension method is generated for the property, accepting a `Func<T, T>` delegate as its parameter, which allows for the newly instantiated value to be configured before being applied.

 ```csharp
 _ = person.WithName(name => name